SYSTEMS-OPERATOR/SNAKE/README.md

 ## How to Play

 Use the arrow keys or WASD to steer the snake.
 Press the spacebar to pause or resume.
+Press **R** to reset the game after a game over.
 Eat the red fruit to grow longer and earn points.
-The current score is printed in the console when using the Python CLI.
+The current score is shown in the top-left corner when running the web version.
 Colliding with your own body ends the game.

 ## Development